boxed/mutmut/README.md

 ### Enable coverage.py filtering of lines to mutate

-By default, mutmut will mutate only functions that are called.
-But, if you would like a finer grained (line-level) check for coverage, mutmut can use coverage.py to do that.
+By default, nootnoot will mutate only functions that are called.
+But, if you would like a finer grained (line-level) check for coverage, nootnoot can use coverage.py to do that.

 If you only want to mutate lines that are called (according to